Cabbage and Fennel Salad (coleslaw)

 Ingredients

-As you can see from the photo, I used a pointed cabbage variety found here in the Netherlands, called spitzkool, which is easier to digest than the round white cabbage.
+As you can see in the photo I used a variety of pointed cabbage commonly found here in the Netherlands, called spitzkool, which is also easier to digest than round white cabbage.

 • 1/2 white cabbage

-• 2 tsps extra virgin olive oil (2 measuring teaspoons)
+• 2 tsp extra virgin olive oil (measuring teaspoons)

 • 1/2 tsp salt